 Americans with Disabilities Act

 The Americans with Disabilities Act of 1990 prohibits discrimination and ensures equal opportunity for persons with disabilities in the areas of employment, state and local government services, public accommodations, commercial facilities, and transportation.
-Congress has mandated the need for auxiliary aids and services, such as interpreters, transliterators, and translators, to ensure equal opportunity for individuals with disabilities (Americans with Disabilities Act, 1990).
+Congress has mandated the need for auxiliary aids and services—such as interpreters, transliterators, and translators—to ensure equal opportunity for individuals with disabilities (Americans with Disabilities Act of 1990).
 A language difference alone is not a disability.
 To confirm compliance, consult

 Equal Educational Opportunities Act of 1974

 The Equal Educational Opportunities Act of 1974 states, “All children enrolled in public schools are entitled to equal educational opportunity without regard to race, color, sex, or national origin.”
-No state can deny students the right to equal education by “failure by an educational agency to take ‘appropriate action' to overcome language barriers that impede equal participation by its students in its instructional programs” (Equal Educational Opportunities Act, 1974).
+No state can deny students the right to equal education by “failure by an educational agency to take ‘appropriate action' to overcome language barriers that impede equal participation by its students in its instructional programs” (Equal Educational Opportunities Act of 1974).

 Individuals with Disabilities Education Act (IDEA)